raktim-roy/coding-practise/README.md

 # coding-practise
-This repo houses the DSA code examples from the GFG website.
+This repo houses some of the time-pass examples I did.
 All of the examples are written in C/C++